HCJM/City-Diary/README.md

 The next steps for City Diary include incorporating a user profile view that will display a list of all your audio files, along with audio file search and filter features.
 Search and filter features will also be made available in the City Diary Map view.

-## Notes on Teamwork & Agile Software Development
+## Notes on Teamwork and Agile Software Development

 As a team, we learned valuable lessons from working together on an ambitious project with a strict deadline.